Planning & Quantities: A Guide to the Bar at Wedding

 Guest Count and Timeline

 A successful wedding bar service starts with accurate guest count planning and proper timeline management.
-Your guest count estimation is the foundation for all bar-related decisions, from budget allocation to alcohol quantities.
-Consider selecting a strategic combination of spirits and mixers to maintain cost effectiveness while ensuring quality drinks.
+Your guest count estimation serves as the foundation for all bar-related decisions, from budget allocation to determining the quantity of alcohol.
+When budgeting, calculate the cost of drinks and other expenses per person to ensure you stay within your financial plan.

 Early planning is key to a successful wedding bar service.
-Determining your final headcount early allows you to make informed decisions about how much of each beverage type you'll need —typically following a 50% wine, 20% beer, and 30% spirits distribution.
-This proactive approach to planning](https://www.theoviatt.com/blog/wedding-planning-checklist-2024) helps avoid limited venue availability and ensures proper accommodations for your bar service needs.
+Determining your final headcount early allows you to make informed decisions about how much of each beverage type you’ll need —typically following a 50% wine, 20% beer, and 30% spirits distribution.
+This proactive approach to planning helps avoid limited venue availability and ensures proper accommodations for your bar service needs.

 Between 3 and 6 months before, craft your drinks menu, perhaps including traditional favourites like Pimm’s for summer weddings or mulled wine for winter celebrations.
 Calculate glassware requirements, noting that many UK venues include this in their packages.
 The 2-3 month period is vital for coordinating with your venue manager and reviewing their licensing requirements.

 During months 1-2, complete your alcohol purchases, considering British wedding trends like gin bars or prosecco stations.
-If you're hosting in a dry-hire venue like a village hall or barn, arrange your TENS licence (Temporary Event Notice) and confirm professional bar staff through reputable agencies.
+If you’re hosting in a dry-hire venue like a village hall or barn, arrange your TENS licence (Temporary Event Notice) and confirm professional bar staff through reputable agencies.
+Hiring experienced bartenders or staff ensures smooth service and guest satisfaction.
+If the venue does not have a premises licence, you need to apply for a temporary event notice (TEN) with the council.

 The final month requires attention to bar logistics and payment schedules.
 Most UK venues recommend planning for 5-6 drinks per person for a typical 6-hour reception, including welcome drinks, toast drinks, and evening service.
-Remember to consider non-alcoholic options, which is particularly important for afternoon receptions common in British weddings.
+When planning your bar for your wedding, consider the logistics of creating a dedicated bar area, including the necessary infrastructure, licensing, and staffing.

 Essential Bar Supply Checklist